RV How To 101:

 Q. How does the plumbing work?

 A. Most RV’ers like to have all of the comforts of home. (for an exception – see “Dry Camping” below.
-So, in order to have your creature comforts, you’re gonna want high pressure hot water, and an easy way to get rid of it after it goes down the drain.
+So, in order to have your creature comforts, you’re gonna want normal city pressure hot water, and an easy way to get rid of it after it goes down the drain.
 Almost every RV campground supplies water and electricity.
-Note that most government campgrounds do not provide sewer hook ups at your site, however, they will usually have a community dump station located somewhere (which is a literal pain in the ass) See below.
+Note that most government campgrounds do not provide sewer hook ups at your site, however, they will usually have a community dump station located somewhere (which is kind of a pain) See below.

 Q. How does the toilet work?

 A. It’s not the same as you toilet at home.
-Everything drops straight down from the bowl through a shoot into a holding tank.
-The shoot valve is opened by a foot lever.
+Everything drops straight down from the bowl through a pipe into a holding tank.
+To flush, this chute “valve” is opened by a foot lever.
 See more in the section on Dumping

 Q. How does the refrigerator work?